actris/data-management-plan/DMP/initial-DMP.md

 ## 3. Data Management at the ACTRIS data centre

-**Describe briefly data management for each data centre unit.
-(Could we move this up to section 2 and include this as a part of the data summary for the data centre units)**

 Data management is handled by the individual data centre unit:

 * ACTRIS In situ data centre unit for all aerosol, cloud and trace gas in situ data - In-Situ